University Policy #6100

 - The academic department is encouraged to return a portion of their F&A allocation to the principal investigator(s) or project director(s) for use in further development of their specific research and creative activities.

-- B. Sponsored projects involving more than one college, school, department, or other unit: Recovered F&A costs will be allocated to the appropriate area in proportion to the expenditures eligible for F&A recovery which are incurred by the principal investigator or project director in the course of carrying out the sponsored project unless otherwise negotiated, in writing, between the participants.
+Recovered F&A costs will be allocated to the appropriate area in proportion to the expenditures eligible for F&A recovery which are incurred by the principal investigator or project director in the course of carrying out the sponsored project unless otherwise negotiated, in writing, between the participants.
 A copy of this written agreement shall be retained in the Office of Sponsored Programs (OSP).
-The allocation of recovered F&A costs to the Vice President for Finance and Administration (VPFA) and the VPRED in these cases will remain the same regardless of the provisions of this written agreement.
+The allocation of recovered F&A costs to the Vice President and Chief Financial Officer and the Vice President for Research and Economic Development in these cases will remain the same regardless of the provisions of this written agreement.

-- C. Sponsored projects administered by a research center, institute, core facility or laboratory: A portion of the college’s and the department’s F&A recovery may be allocated to an institute, center, or core facility per a written agreement between its director(s) and the dean(s).
+A portion of the college’s and the department’s F&A recovery may be allocated to an institute, center, or core facility per a written agreement between its director(s) and the dean(s).
 A copy of this written agreement shall be retained in the OSP.
-The allocation of recovered F&A costs to the VPFA and the VPRED in these cases will remain the same regardless of the provisions of this written agreement.
+The allocation of recovered F&A costs to the Vice President and Chief Financial Officer and the Vice President for Research and Economic Development in these cases will remain the same regardless of the provisions of this written agreement.

-- D. Sponsored projects administered by the Division of Research: Recovered F&A costs will be allocated to the VPFA and to the VPRED in amounts equal to 15 percent and 85 percent, respectively.
+Recovered F&A costs will be allocated to the Vice President and Chief Financial Officer and the Vice President for Research and Economic Development in amounts equal to 15 percent and 85 percent, respectively.

-- E. Sponsored projects administered by the Graduate College: F&A costs are allocated to the Graduate College, VPFA, and VPRED in amounts equal to 50 percent, 15 percent, and 35 percent respectively.
+F&A costs are allocated to the Graduate College, Vice President and Chief Financial Officer, and the Vice President for Research and Economic Development in amounts equal to 50 percent, 15 percent, and 35 percent respectively.

-- F. Special circumstances: In unique circumstances, the VPRED in consultation with the President may determine it is in the best interest of the university to continue the development of the research mission by reallocating the above percentages as needed.
+In unique circumstances, the Vice President for Research and Economic Development in consultation with the President may determine it is in the best interest of the university to continue the development of the research mission by reallocating the above percentages as needed.

-- B. The distribution of recovered Facilities and Administrative costs may be delayed or withheld if a sponsored project is deemed to be noncompliant with fiscal, programmatic, or administrative requirements until the outstanding requirements have been met.
-Prior to withholding Facilities and Administrative costs, the VPRED and dean or equivalent administrative unit head will agree in writing a plan to correct the noncompliant issue.
+b.
+The distribution of recovered Facilities and Administrative costs may be delayed or withheld if a sponsored project is deemed to be noncompliant with fiscal, programmatic, or administrative requirements until the outstanding requirements have been met.
+Prior to withholding Facilities and Administrative costs, the Vice President for Research and Economic Development and dean or equivalent administrative unit head will agree in writing a plan to correct the noncompliant issue.